swdotcom/swdc-vscode-musictime/README.md

 -   **Embedded playlists**: Browse and play your Spotify playlists and songs from your editor.

--   **AI playlists**: Get a personalized AI playlist generated using deep learning to help you focus.
+-   **AI playlists**: Get a personalized AI playlist generated using machine learning to help you focus.

 -   **Metrics profile**: Learn how the underlying metrics of music (including tempo, loudness, speechiness, energy, and valence) impact how you code.